 In December 2012, we entered into an Installer Agreement with Solar Universe, Inc., an affiliate of RockPort Capital Partners, pursuant to which Solar Universe, Inc. purchased Enphase products for installation in photovoltaic systems.
-In October 2013, our Audit Committee ratified the Installer Agreement and approved an amendment to an Installer Agreement to extend the terms of such agreement.
-During the year ended December 31, 2013, we recognized revenues of \$1.9 million in sales to Solar Universe, Inc.
+In October 2013, our Audit Committee ratified the Installer Agreement and approved an amendment to the Installer Agreement to extend the terms of such agreement.
+We recognized revenues of approximately \$1.9 million in sales to Solar Universe, Inc. during each of the years ended December 31, 2014 and December 31, 2013.